mikhail-sfb/Musica/README.md

 - `genre`: VARCHAR(50)
 - `sended_by`: INT REFERENCES `User`
 - `status`: ENUM('pending', 'approved', 'rejected')
+- `source`: ENUM('local', 'remote') DEFAULT 'local'  -- Indicates where the file is stored
+- `stream_url`: TEXT  -- URL for streaming the track if stored remotely
 - **Relationships**: Many-to-many with `Artists` and `Playlists`.

 ### 6. **📝 Journal & Action Log**